Subject to confirmation (COVID-19)

-Once you’re comfortable with your playing and there is a piece of music you’d like to perform for two to three minutes, the NHL Festival is the ideal place for you to build some live performance experience on a big stage.
-And it’s great fun!
+Saturday 2nd October 2021, Birmingham (subject to confirmation).
+If you’re happy with your playing and there is a piece of music you’d like to perform for two to three minutes, the National Harmonica Festival is the ideal place for you to build some live performance experience on a big stage.
+It’s great fun!
 You can play to a backing track, supply sheet music for guitar or piano accompaniment, or play unaccompanied.
 The junior and youth competition takes place on Saturday afternoon, giving you time to travel down in the morning and also enjoy some of the excellent workshops on offer.

 Harp Academy first entered school children from Sussex in the junior section of the competition in 2011.
 We immediately achieved first place, and continued to do so four years running.
 In 2012, we added second place in the solo section, and in 2013 we added first place in the junior duo section.
 Since then we’ve seen a good number of entries by girls and boys of all ages, with equal success.